TOLOSAT/mission-analysis/README.md

 - Identify how the evolution of the orbit impacts mission operations and payloads performance.
 - Provide other subsystems with support and training in orbital mechanics to help them ensure their subsystem is able to satisfy performance requirements in the short and long-term.

+## Project Management
+The dashboard of the Mission Analysis team can be foud [here](https://github.com/orgs/TOLOSAT/projects/1/views/1).
+Open issues are available [here](https://github.com/TOLOSAT/mission-analysis/issues).
+Progress on the main milestones is visible [here](https://github.com/TOLOSAT/mission-analysis/milestones).

 ## Table of Contents
 <!-- Start TOC (do not remove me) -->
 * [CelestLab](celestlab)